Cyber Security 101: A Guide to Protecting Your Business Online

 - You spend more

-With lost revenues and added costs, that puts a big dent on your company’s profits.
+With lost revenues and added costs, that puts a big dent on your company’s profitability.
 And if you’re a small company without deep pockets, a cyber attack might put you out of business.

-So, the question you should be asking now is, “are you prepared for a cyber attack?”
+The question you should be asking now is, “are you prepared for a cyber attack?”
+If your answer is not a definite yes, then you can benefit from our free cyber security assessment.

 7 Crucial Areas of Cyber Security You Need to Consider in Your Business